The Story Behind

 Powers of the People

 The people have authority defined by the founding fathers to change what they don't like about government.
 That authority comes from basic rights and laws the founders fought to win.
 They are found in our nation's documents and founder's writings.
 The Declaration of Independence and Constitution defines those basic rights.
 The people's powers are described as delegating and augmenting authority of the federal government.
 The people can protest, petition, and assemble to be heard.
 Other writings indicate that power includes recall (to hold another election), and even revoke authority (remove from office for crimes).

 That is the authority this agency has been given by will of the people.
 The following draft was a letter to the head of a political action group regarding impeachment of a sitting president.
-It expresses how this group came about.
-The letter was never sent (edited for content).
+It expresses how this group came about (edited for content).
+The letter was never forwarded to whom it was intended for... further exacerbating tension and the need to take action.